exodev-exordium/exordium-api/README.md

 *Developed by the Exordium Development Team*

-This project was originally started using `Apollo GraphQL` but we ran into too many issues with the mobile app, and desktop application integration and decided it would be in our best interest to just use a plain and simple REST API.
+This project was originally started using `Apollo GraphQL` but we ran into too many issues with the mobile app, and desktop application integration and decided it would be in our best interest to just use a plain and simple REST API. *We might decide to change the project from javascript to typescript in the future*.

 ## Prelude